chging/skiplist/README.md

   The purpose of this project is to create a skiplist for production.

 ## Building
-  This project dependences Google gtest for unit test, so first install it.
+  This project relies on Google gtest for unit testing, so first install it.
   - mkdir build && cd build
   - cmake ..
   - make